 Also on Saturday 7 February, the Scotch Team for Canada played the first of three practice games in England.
 The team travelled to their base in Manchester on the Friday and, on the following day, won 7-3 in Darwen in Lancashire.
 On Monday 9 February, the Scotland side beat Manchester Wanderers 8-1 and, a day later, they beat Nottingham Forest 2-0.
 William Somers, Johnny Kay and Harry McNeil played in all three matches.
 David Davidson played in the first game.

-While members of the first team were on representative duty, the Second Eleven met Stoke City at Hampden Park before a “fair attendance”.
+While members of the first team were on representative duty, the Second Eleven met Stoke at Hampden Park before a “fair attendance”.
 Queen’s Park won 7-1.
 It was 3-0 at half-time, with goals from Ferguson, Fraser and from a scrimmage.
 Lawrie (2), Fraser and Ferguson added four more in the second half.
-After the match, the teams went to the Athole Arms Hotel in Dundas Street where “Amid toast, song and sentiment a happy evening was spent”.
+After the match, the teams went to the Athole Arms Hotel in Dundas Street where “Amid toast, song and sentiment a happy evening was spent.”

 On Saturday 21 February 1880, Queen’s Park and Thornliebank contested the Scottish Cup Final at Cathkin Park.
 There were close upon 5,000 spectators inside the ground but possibly a greater number on elevated spots round the ground who had been reluctant to pay enhanced prices to sit in the open air on a dirty wet afternoon.
 The ground was soft after heavy rain and was in a very poor state in places.

 Underdogs Thornliebank fought determinedly and it took Queen’s Park 35 minutes to go into the lead.
-An expertly-taken Robert Neill corner kick resulted in a melee in front of goal and James Richmond got the final touch.
+An expertly-taken Bob Neill corner kick resulted in a melee in front of goal and James Richmond got the final touch.
 Just before half-time, Queen’s went two up when a George Ker shot was deflected in off a Thornliebank defender.
 Despite constant Queen’s pressure, the third goal did not arrive until the 90th minute.
-After a brilliant run down the wing, Richmond passed to Jamie Weir.
+After a brilliant run down the wing, Richmond passed to Jimmy Weir.
 He in turn headed the ball to Tom Highet who sent it between the posts.
 Thornliebank were fortunate to escape with only a three goal defeat.

 The Queen’s Park team that secured a fourth Scottish Cup was – J Graham, goal; W S Somers and R W Neill, backs; C Campbell and D Davidson, half-backs; J B Weir, J T Richmond, G Ker, T C Highet, J Kay, and H McNeil, forwards.